 Can I get in trouble with my regulator for an AI hallucination in a chart?

 Potentially, yes.
 Provincial colleges and US state boards generally treat AI-generated content the same as any other content you sign.
 Your name on the chart means you attested to its accuracy, and "the AI did it" is not a defense recognized by professional standards I've seen.
-The 90-second audit is the cheapest possible insurance.
+Transcript grounding plus the 90-second audit is the cheapest possible insurance.